-It is a fact that malware usually target security vulnerabilities to infect a system.
+It is a fact that malware usually targets security vulnerabilities to infect a system.
 Therefore, if you patch those vulnerabilities, you close their way in.
-For this reason, it is imperative to keep the system up to date with latest security updates.
+For this reason, it is imperative to keep the system up to date with the latest security updates.

 You can set Windows 7 automatic updates with the following steps:

 - Go to Windows Update which you can find by going to Start > Control Panel and System and Security